susamerz/CDWAssignment/implementation_part1.rst

 In this first part, we will work with data from a single subject only.
 The data can be downloaded from: http://data.pymvpa.org/datasets/haxby2001/subj1-2010.01.14.tar.gz

+Recommended Python packages are:

+ - `nibabel <https://nipy.org/nibabel/>`_ for loading the fMRI data.
+ - `nilearn <https://nilearn.github.io/>`_ for plotting the fMRI data.
+ - `pandas <https://pandas.pydata.org/>`_ for reading CSV/TSV files and all your tabular data manipulation needs.
+ - `numpy <https://numpy.org/>`_ for all your array data manipulation needs.
+ - `scipy <https://www.scipy.org/>`_ for many, many useful signal processing functions (e.g. detrending and z-scoring)
+ - `matplotlib <https://matplotlib.org/>`_ for all your plotting needs not served by nilearn.

 Loading MRI data
 ================